 The hardware for tea brewing and serving is diverse, and depends on the opportunity, situation and place, but the best and common hardware are the traditional Chinese tea pots, made of unglazed clay, seasoned from years of use, if you’re lucky…

-The clay it’s supposed to absorb the essence and flavors from all infusions made in it, and eventually, over time, develop a glazed appearance on the inside.
+Clay it is supposed to absorb the essence and flavors from all infusions made in it, and eventually, over time, develop a glazed appearance on the inside.
 The preferred clay to make teaware is supposed to be a Yixing clay, only found in this small town near Shanghai, highly appreciated all over the country.

 There are different ‘ceremonies’ for making tea, understanding the term ‘ceremony’ as the ritualized preparation and serving of the tea, such as the Kung Fu, the Gaiwan, Perennial, Wu-Wo, Tibetan, and of course, plain methods like a teapot and boiling water.
 I’ve seen the Gaiwan ceremony in fancy restaurants, while the “kettle method” (tea + water until leaves whitens) is more for daily use and some popular restaurants.
 Usually, the commercial brewing method is known as Gong Fu tea ceremony, or indistinctly Kong Fu, which is the one that follows.

 The ceremony starts with a prepared tea set table like this (with more or less accessories):

 These small figures on the front row are from loyal customers (also wealthy) who pay to the shop to keep their personal figure in all the ceremonies.
 Each figure is a lucky charm for its owner, and it can be for having children, lots of money, or things less mundane like inner peace or health.
 The frog with a Chinese coin is for the wealth (there were 5 of them).